What to Do If You Survive Your Spouse: A Financial Checklist

 Credit Bureaus

-Contact all three credit bureaus to notify them of your loss.
+Contact one of the three credit bureaus to notify them of your loss (once one is notified, they’ll notify the others).
 You’ll need to place a credit freeze on the account and then follow up by mail to request the account be flagged as “Deceased.
 Do Not Issue Credit.”
 Going through this process will minimize the risk of identity theft, and reaching out yourself is typically quicker than waiting for the Social Security Administration to notify the bureaus.
 This exercise will also help you obtain a copy of your spouse’s report, which will tell you what debt, if any, he or she left behind.
 You can find various sample notification letters via a quick online search.

 Social Security benefits